 Radix sort is a sorting algorithm.
 This algorithm is efficient if we already know the range of target values.
-The time complexity of the algorithm is . is the size of input list and is the digit length of the number.
+The time complexity of the algorithm is . is the size of the input list and is the digit length of the number.
 For example, The digit length of 512 is 3.

 This video was a good resource to learn how radix sort works.
-He introduced radix sort algorithm with a plain diagram and English.
+He introduced the radix sort algorithm with a plain diagram and English.

 My counting sort code is this:

 def counting_sort(arr, max_value, get_index): counts = * max_value # Counting - O(n) for a in arr:s counts[get_index(a)] += 1 # Accumulating - O(k) for i, c in enumerate(counts): if i == 0: continue else: counts[i] += counts[i-1] # Calculating start index - O(k) for i, c in enumerate(counts[:-1]): if i == 0: counts[i] = 0 counts[i+1] = c ret = [None] * len(arr) # Sorting - O(n) for a in arr: index = counts[get_index(a)] ret[index] = a counts[get_index(a)] += 1 return ret

 get_index is used in the next radix sort.
 The time complexity of counting sort as you know is .
 If is sufficiently smaller than the size of the input, counting sort is very efficient.

 Of course, there is no free lunch.
 The space complexity of counting sort is relatively high because it needs to keep the frequency of each object in the list.
 So counting sort is recommended to be used when the range of input values is not so high.